neotoma/sync-web-deprecated/README.md

 - **Production**: run `grunt prod` to build the app and start a web server to run it locally for manual production testing purposes.
 See output in the console for which address and port to use.

-- **Deployment**: run `grunt deploy` to build the app for production then commit and push it to the remote `gh-pages` branch for hosting on GitHub Pages.
+- **Deployment**: run `grunt deploy` to build the app for production then commit and push it to the remote `gh-pages` branch for hosting on GitHub Pages. **Important:** You must [prepare the repository](https://github.com/thanpolas/grunt-github-pages#preparing-your-repository) for this branch before deployment.